A Photography Tour of Iceland

-Day 2 is when the real Kensington tour began.
+Day two is when the real Kensington tour began.
 We departed Reykjavík and headed northwest towards Snæfellsnes Peninsula.
 The first stop was a small fishing town, Stykkishólmur, one of the largest fishing ports on the island, with picturesque fishing boats, cute little fishing houses, and glistening waters along the bay.
-Our first photo-stop began, and the advanced Phase One equipment seemed like a scary and too-advanced feat at first but became like second nature to our perseverant photographers by the end of their trip.
+Our first photo-stop began, and using the (initially intimidating) Phase One equipment quickly became second nature to our perseverant photographers.

 After lunch at Fosshotel Stykkisholmur, we made our way to the renowned Kirkjufell – a fitting stop for the first day on a photo tour as Kirkjufell is the most-photographed mountain in Iceland.
 Standing behind Kirkjufellsfoss, our photographers set out to find the perfect shot of the famous mountain in the background, with plummeting falls in front.
-Then, it was time to head to our next hotel for dinner and a good night’s rest – Hótel Húsafell.
+Then, it was time to head to our next hotel, Hótel Húsafell, for dinner and a good night’s rest.

 Day 3: Golden Circle

 Just a short six-minute drive from our hotel was, in my opinion, one of the most beautiful waterfalls in Iceland.
 Or rather, some of the most beautiful waterfalls in Iceland.
 Hraunfossar is a collection of waterfalls plunging through lava rocks on a backdrop rich in foliage and vegetation – quite a contrast to the black lava formations from which the falls were born.
 This was a stop we could not miss before heading out on the famous route of the Golden Circle.